 The calm and hushed corridors of the University of Birmingham’s Teaching and Learning Building offered little indication of the intense efforts being made by the ten teams taking part in the NQCC’s second quantum hackathon.
 They had been given just two days to devise quantum solutions to real-world problems set by end-users ranging from the NHS and the National Grid to Rolls Royce and financial specialists Nomura, and to test their approaches on hardware platforms from different technology providers.

-Read the whole article on the Physics World website.
+Read the whole Physics World article.

 One of the primary objectives of the event was to build awareness of the current capabilities of quantum computing among different organisations and businesses, and to provide participants with hands-on experience in writing quantum algorithms and running them on a real quantum computer.
 The hackers were mostly PhD students and early-career scientists with varying levels of experience with quantum computing, while each team also included a technical specialist from one of the hardware providers plus an industry mentor to explain and contextualise the use case.